-The company started out at the end of the nineteenth century in Redditch,
+The company was established at the end of the nineteenth century in Redditch,

 Worcestershire.
 With its roots in needle-making, the company of George